Don’t Do-It-Yourself: How to Avoid Small Business Burnout

 Design isn’t free, but good design will pay for itself and doing it right the first time means it will be at least a few years until you feel compelled to get it updated.
 If you don’t have the money to hire a local designer, you can try to reach out to local colleges and offer yourself as a project.
 There are also plenty of freelancing sites (99Designs, eLance) that you can turn to.

 Everything else in this article is (technically) optional, but there’s always going to be paperwork that needs to be done.
-Payroll, invoicing, employee scheduling and a dozen other functions take time and they’re all up to you.
+Payroll, invoicing, employee and appointment scheduling, and a dozen other functions take time and they’re all up to you.

 You probably did this stuff yourself to save money when starting out, but clawing back some of your free time is the first step to preventing burnout.
 With the proliferation of cloud-based apps out there that offer month-to-month billing, it’s never been easier (or cheaper) to streamline the administrative side of your business.